maybesmurf/monorepo-1/README.md

 ## Active Task

+- Turn the API into Typescript

 ## Need to:

-- Turn the API into Typescript
 - A db seed with Prisma
 - npm scripts to make life so easy
+- docs aren't dockerized...Do I want to?
 - Figure out how different environments work for dev/testing/stage/prod
 - Figure out k8s